PatEast/Webmaster-Tools/Webpage-Approval-Checklist.md

 If language needs to be presented in a specific way for legal reasons, it should be summarized in Plain Text first.

+## __ Has the page been proofed for spelling and grammar?

+If so, it doesn't hurt to do it again.
+Spelling and grammar are huge in regards to trust and credibility.

 ## __ Are links useful and descriptive?

 Nothing is worse on a webpage than a "click here" type link.
 You never know where it is going by itself.